tstiddy/nodejs-webhooks-rest-sample/README.md

 ## Configure a tunnel for your localhost

 The sample uses *localhost* as the development server.
 For this reason, we need a tunnel that can forward requests from an URL on the internet to our *localhost*.
-For a more detailed explanation, see [Why do I have to use a tunnel?](https://github.com/OfficeDev/Microsoft-Graph-NodeJs-Webhooks/wiki/Why-do-I-have-to-use-a-tunnel%3F)
+If for any reason, you don't want to use a tunnel, see [Hosting without a tunnel](https://github.com/OfficeDev/Microsoft-Graph-Nodejs-Webhooks/wiki/Hosting-the-sample-without-a-tunnel).
+If you want a detailed explanation of the reason to use a tunnel, see [Why do I have to use a tunnel?](https://github.com/OfficeDev/Microsoft-Graph-Nodejs-Webhooks/wiki/Why-do-I-have-to-use-a-tunnel%3F)

 For this sample, we use [ngrok](https://ngrok.com/) to create the tunnel.
 To configure ngrok: